OpenArkStudio/ARK/README.md

 - Use Excel as configuration files, easier for the designers
 - Lower training and education costs
 - Based on C++ standard, easy to handle and learn
-- Cross-platform (Include Windows and Linux)
+- Cross-platform (Windows, Linux, MacOS)
 - High availability architectures
 - High concurrency and performance of the network
 - With existed simple Unity3D client for rapid development